 Visiting Scholar Fellowship

+The dates for the Fellow's term will be January 15th through May 15th, 2019.
 The Fellowship carries a stipend of $12,000, which can be used for any purpose.
 No additional allowances beyond the stipend will be available.
-The Fellow will be provided with an office and full library privileges, including access to online databases and interlibrary loan services.
-Housing is not included but the Humanities Center will assist with finding housing.
-The dates for the Fellow's term will be January 15th through May 15th.
+The Visiting Scholar Fellow will be provided with an office and full library privileges, including access to online databases and interlibrary loan services.
+Housing is not included, but the Humanities Center will assist with finding housing.
+The Fellow will give a public lecture on his or her research during the term of the Fellowship, and will be expected to attend and participate in Fellows luncheons, the faculty symposium, Center events, and to interact as appropriate with other faculty, particularly in their own area.

 The Fellow will be expected:

-- to work in residence at TTU on a full-time basis during the award tenure;
+- to work in residence on the TTU Lubbock campus on a full-time basis during the award tenure;

 - to devote full-time effort to the research proposed;

 - to draft a brief written report (800-1,000 words) describing their experiences and their results, to be submitted no later than thirty days following the award period;

 - to prepare and deliver to the TTU community a 45-minute presentation detailing the results of their research;